 - Bluto and Popeye had to join forces to save Olive Oyl from herself in "A Dream Walking", especially once she wandered into a construction site.

-- One Merrie Melodies short involved a Fox disguising itself as a Guard Dog using this trope to smuggle chickens out, counting on the real Guard Dog's fear of causing him to his advantage.
+- One short involves a Fox disguising itself as a Guard Dog using this trope to smuggle chickens out, using the real Guard Dog's fear of waking him to his advantage.

-- Another, "The Unbearable Bear" featuring Sniffles the Mouse, involves a policeman chasing a burglar in his own home, but both parties trying to stay quiet because the policeman's wife is sleepwalking.
+- "The Unbearable Bear", featuring Sniffles the Mouse, involves a policeman chasing a burglar in his own home, but both parties trying to stay quiet because the policeman's wife is sleepwalking.
 Though it's more because they're both afraid of what she'll do to them if she wakes up.

 - This was the main plot point of the The Angry Beavers episode "Food of the Clods".
 Although somewhat subverted in that the instant things get really dangerous Dag decides it's not worth the risk and tries to wake Norb anyway, but he's too deep to be woken.

 - One episode of Dexter's Laboratory has Dexter's dad wandering into his secret lab which is filled with dangerous machines and experiments.
 The most amusing part is that his dad claims he is a light sleeper yet all the machinery and lasers don't wake him up — a simple thing like Dexter shutting a door does.
 Interestingly, this episode has a legitimate justification for Dexter not waking up his dad: He doesn't want him to see his secret laboratory.

 - Discussed in Milo Murphy's Law, though they ultimately wind up chasing Milo around the woods anyway.